International Students: Next Steps

 Please send a copy of any Tier 4 visas you have been issued.
+Please include any vignettes that are in your passport and any BRP cards (Biometric Residence Permit).
 If you have studied in the UK under a different visa (other than Tier 4), please let us know, and also provide us with a copy.

 If you have not studied in the UK previously: